Academic Career and Reward Framework

 The Researcher Careers Concordat was signed by the University in April 2021 and is accompanied by a three-year Action Plan to improve support for research staff on fixed-term contracts.
 The Academic Career & Reward Framework project supports our Concordat commitments by seeking to offer clear and transparent processes and criteria for career progression.

-This project began in 2022, before a wider review of Pay & Conditions for all University-employed staff was commissioned by the Vice-Chancellor in her Admissions Speech in January 2023.
-The scope of the two projects intersect, with the Academic Career & Reward Framework drawing on the academic pay and reward benchmarking carried out as part of the Pay & Conditions review in 2023.
+The ACRF project got underway in 2022 before the Vice-Chancellor commissioned a wider review of Pay & Conditions for all University-employed staff in her admission speech in January 2023.
+The scope of the two projects intersect, with the Academic Career & Reward Framework drawing on the academic pay and reward benchmarking carried out as part of the Pay & Conditions review in 2023, and insight gathered on academic workload and wellbeing.

 A series of six staff focus groups were held in Hilary term 2024, involving colleagues in a range of teaching and research roles across a broad spread of contract types, disciplinary areas, and colleges (for those with joint appointments).
 As part of the call for participation, the project team worked with divisional representatives and departments to ensure that the voices of a broadly representative group were heard.